Quansight/Quansight-website/apps/labs/posts/free-threaded-python-halfway.md

 ## Our work in 2026 so far

-Recently in NumPy, I've been working with CPython Core Developer [Kumar Aditya](https://github.com/kumaraditya303) to improve the scaling of NumPy "universal function" (ufunc) operations.
+Recently in NumPy, I've been working with CPython core developer [Kumar Aditya](https://github.com/kumaraditya303) to improve the scaling of NumPy "universal function" (ufunc) operations.
 After a [report from a user on StackOverflow](https://stackoverflow.com/q/79851420/1382869), we identified and